nveniz/nveniz/README.md

 ### Welcome to my github profile

-Since I am really busy with uni work I am not as I active as I wish

 Some things about me:
-- I love Linux and C programming
+- I enjoy Linux and C programming
 - I tinker with different stuff ranging from hardware to software
 - Interested about systems programming, networking and security